 “Do you dare see what Dr. Diabolo sees?”

-Bloch was supplied with the basic circus setting and premise – in which Dr Diabolo (a restrained Burgess Meredith) offers to let customers confront horrors that may lie in their future – by producer Milton Subotsky, around which the author then added four of his pre-published stories.
+Bloch was supplied with the basic circus setting and premise – in which Dr Diabolo (a restrained Burgess Meredith) offers to let customers confront horrors that may lie in their future – by producer Milton Subotsky, around which the author then added scripts based on four of his pre-published stories.
 In his autobiography, Once Around the Bloch (1993), he felt that the film came out 50% successful, feeling only really pleased with the second and third segments – this is how he put it:

 “Two of the stories remained substantially unchanged and were, I thought, fairly effective.
 The opening and closing items had been ‘improved’ by the kind of cosmetic touches you might expect after turning a plastic surgeon loose on the Mona Lisa.”